Artur Sobiech: Club career

 Sobiech was born in Ruda Śląska.
 After spending four years at Ruch Chorzów, where he started his professional career, Sobiech joined Polonia Warsaw in July 2010.
 Polonia paid €1 million for him.
 He was named Ekstraklasa discovery of the year.

 On 30 June 2011, Sobiech transferred to Bundesliga side Hannover 96, signing a contract until June 2014.
 In May 2013, the club announced that he had extended his contract until 30 June 2017.

 On 9 August 2018, Sobiech joined Lechia Gdańsk on a three-year contract.
 In his first season at Lechia Sobiech found himself to be the second choice forward behind Flávio Paixão.
 His season started well, scoring a hat-trick against Zagłębie Lubin, but then only managed to score another four league goals in his next 23 games.
 Sobiech fared better in the Polish Cup that season, scoring three goals in four games, including scoring the only goal in the 2019 Polish Cup final against Jagiellonia Białystok to secure the cup win for Lechia.
 Despite statistically not having the best season, Sobiech played an important role in Lechia securing their joint highest league finish in their history of third, and leading the club to cup success.
-The following season started well for both Sobiech and Lechia, with Sobiech coming on as a substitute as Lechia won the Polish SuperCup.
+The following season started well for both Sobiech and Lechia, with Sobiech coming on as a substitute as Lechia won the Polish Super Cup.

 After a promising start for Lechia in the 2019–20 season, Sobiech left the club during the winter break for Fatih Karagümrük.
 In total Sobiech made 52 appearances and scored 16 goals in the club's most successful period in their modern history.

 On 29 June 2021, Sobiech made his return to Polish football by signing a two-year contract with Lech Poznań.
+Brought in as a back-up for club's captain Mikael Ishak, Sobiech saw limited playing time due to health issues.
+He contributed to the club's Ekstraklasa championship in the 2021–22 campaign, and scored the third of Lech's goals in a 3–2 away win over Italian side Fiorentina in a UEFA Europa Conference League quarter-final match on 20 April 2023.
+On 23 May 2024, having not made a single appearance that year after suffering a knee injury during the winter break, Lech announced Sobiech would leave the club at the end of the season.

+On 30 August 2024, Sobiech joined Cypriot First Division club Ethnikos Achna on a one-year deal, with an option for another year.

+On 4 July 2025, Sobiech retired from professional football.

 International career

 After playing for the Poland U-21 team, Sobiech received his first call-up to the Poland national team in May 2010.
 He debuted on 29 May against Finland, replacing Ireneusz Jeleń in the 89th minute.
 The match ended in a goalless 0–0 result.
 He scored his first goal on 22 May 2012 in a 1–0 friendly win against Latvia.
-He represented the national team at UEFA Euro 2012.
+He represented the national team at the UEFA Euro 2012.